 In the digital era, digital management technologies for the RBO industry chain are emerging.
 By constructing a dynamic supervision model based on blockchain and smart contracts, real-time management and dynamic, credible supervision of the RBO supply chain can be achieved (Peng et al., 2022).
 This model first analyzes key information in RBO supply chain supervision and builds a framework for the dynamic supervision model using blockchain and smart contracts.
 Then, it custom-designs three types of smart contracts: initialization smart contracts, model validation smart contracts, and credit evaluation smart contracts.
 These are implemented using asymmetric encryption algorithms, virtual regret minimization algorithms, and multi-source heterogeneous fusion algorithms.
 This digital management technology enables real-time monitoring and management of business information, hazard information, and personnel information within the RBO supply chain, ensuring transparency and traceability throughout the entire lifecycle from raw material procurement and production processing to product sales.
 For instance, blockchain technology can record the source and quality of rice bran during procurement; during production, real-time monitoring of equipment operating parameters and product quality data occurs, with automatic verification and assessment via smart contracts.
 This not only improves production efficiency and product quality but also enhances consumer trust in RBO products.

-4. Nutritional and Health Impacts of Rice Bran Oil
+4. Nutritional and Health Impacts of Rice Bran Oilvalue

 4.1 Application of Rice Bran Oil in Healthy Diets

 Rice bran oil holds significant value in healthy diets.
 Rich in unsaturated fatty acids, vitamin E, and γ-oryzanol, it is a high-quality edible oil.
 In daily cooking, using RBO provides essential fatty acids necessary for maintaining normal physiological functions.
 Studies show that the ratio of oleic acid to linoleic acid in RBO is favorable, helping reduce blood cholesterol levels and lower the risk of cardiovascular diseases (Tian et al., 2023).
-Furthermore, RBO can be incorporated into various food preparations to enhance nutritional value.
+Furthermore, RBO can be incorporated into various food preparations to enhance nutritional .
 For example, substituting part of the butter with RBO in baked goods not only reduces saturated fat intake but also increases antioxidant content.
 Research applying RBO to biscuit production adjusted texture by controlling the addition ratio while reducing saturated fat content and improving health value (Li et al., 2024).
 RBO also plays a vital role in developing functional foods, such as nutrition bars prepared from RBO, rich in various nutrients suitable for specific populations like women at risk of osteoporosis (Munshi, Kochhar, & Kaur, 2020).

 4.2 Prevention and Treatment of Chronic Diseases with Rice Bran Oil